kamalu-chioma/Anomaly_detection/readme.md

-# AI-Driven Anomaly Detection in Cybersecurity & Financial Fraud
+# AI-Driven Anomaly Detection for Cybersecurity & Financial Fraud

 ## Overview
 This project leverages AI and machine learning to detect anomalies in cybersecurity threats and financial fraud.
 By applying PCA with K-means clustering on network traffic data and Auto-Encoders with t-SNE on transaction data, we improve fraud detection and risk assessment.